Stafford, Rams hold off Falcons for 31-27 victory | Times Leader

 Stafford completed his first 12 passes en route to going 27 of 36.
 Kupp had 11 catches for 108 yards and touchdowns on consecutive drives in the second and third quarters.

-Kupp caught a 3-yard TD with 18 seconds remaining in the first half to give the Rams a 21-3 lead.
+on a fade pattern on second-and-3 from Atlanta’s 3 late in the first half to give the Rams a 21-3 lead.
 The Super Bowl MVP’s first score came three plays after Rams rookie cornerback Cobie Durant picked off a pass bobbled by Cordarrelle Patterson and returned it 51 yards up the right sideline to the Falcons 9.

-The Rams then took the second half kickoff and extended their lead by another touchdown when Kupp made an over-the-shoulder catch on a fade pattern on third-and-4 from Atlanta’s 10.
+The Rams then took the second half kickoff and extended their lead by another touchdown when Kupp caught a quick pass and juked safety Jaylinn Hawkins for a 10-yard TD.

 The Falcons were able to move the ball in the first half, but were done in by mistakes.
 The Rams scored their 21 points after a missed field goal by Younghoe Koo, turnover on downs near midfield and Mariota’s first interception.